bodangren/nextjs-14-codecamp/readme.md

    - Find the corresponding lesson plan for the day.

 3. **Set Up Your Learning Environment**:
    - Open a new chat with an AI Language Model (like ChatGPT or Claude).
    - Copy and paste the following into the chat:
      - The course syllabus
      - The unit plan for the current day
      - The day's lesson plan
+  - This is a perfect situation for a Claude project or a custom GPT.
+Put the entire unit's files in the project / gpt, post the daily diections (below) into the custom instructions, and then create a new chat for each day.

 4. **Start the Lesson**: Begin by telling the LLM: "I'm ready to start today's lesson.
 Please begin with the first chunk of content."